humanwhocodes/social-changelog/README.md

 npx social-changelog --org humanwhocodes --repo social-changelog --name "Social Changelog"
 ```

 The latest release will be used by default.
-You can ovveride this by providing the `--tag` option:
+You can override this by providing the `--tag` option:

 ```bash
 npx social-changelog --org humanwhocodes --repo social-changelog --name "Social Changelog" --tag v1.0.0